The Case For JPEG; It’s Not Just A Small Print And E-Mail Format

 The Print Misconception: Resolution Issues

-truth.
-JPEG can be used for prints in the same way as TIFF, PSD, PNG, and many
+There is a somewhat widely held misconception that JPEG either should not or even cannot be used for prints.
+This actually could not be further from the truth.
+JPEG can be used for prints in the same way as TIFF, PSD, PNG, and many other file formats.

 The Print Misconception: Color Models